fullstack-development/developers-roadmap/backend/middle-1/haskell.md

 * Functors
   * What is covariance and contravariance in the context of functors and category theory?
   * What are the negative and positive positions?
-  * Is it possible to make a covariant functor into contravariant or back?
   * What types can be both covariant functors and contravariant?
   * What are invariant functors?
   * Contrafunctor (Contravariant functor)